The Brand: Speaking,

 Alum, The Legendary Chris Washington, much thanks.

-I'm proud and honored to serve as a college professor for two of the nation's leading institutions of higher learning: California State University, Northridge (CSUN) and Syracuse University.
+I'm proud and honored to serve as a college lecturer for two of the nation's leading institutions of higher learning: California State University, Northridge (CSUN), and Syracuse University.
 At CSUN, I serve as a part-time instructor, teaching an Entertainment PR course as well as a Diversity and the Media class.

 At Syracuse, I instruct a special Entertainment Public Relations Immersion course geared to graduate students who venture to Los Angeles to attend the class at the school's LA Center.
 The session involves course work, lectures, guest presenters and off-site visits to professional public relations offices and companies.
 I organize the entire process and work to help his students find internships and employment following the course.